1Silky/Silky/README.md

 # YouTube Comments
-This program retrieves comments from YouTube videos (note that you have to use your own YouTube API).
-After retrieving comments, firstly the gender based on commenter's name is predicted, and secondly the sentiment of a comment is predicted as well.
+Program retrieves comments from YouTube videos (NB: insert your own YouTube API).
+After retrieving comments the gender with sentiment of a comment is predicted.
 For those purposes different neural networks are used.